naivisoftware/nap_package/README.md

-# nap-package
+# NAP Package

-Used for tracking nap-package related issues and nap-package releases.
+Used for tracking nap related issues and releases.